enceris/enceris.github.io/p/1/raw.md

 unable to survive one attack aren't worthy to live.
 Luckily for us, Babylon's Hell was a large forested area, with different unique zones.
 The forest becomes notably denser further west, and there is a large lake south east.
-Up in the north is a plain area with a lot less trees.
+Up in the north is a plains area with a lot less trees.
 Directly east has a gorge that separates this area and the border of Lyra, one of the graceful cities of Azura.
 The river coming from the lake pours out as a waterfall into this gorge.
 From the looks of it,